 Delta Premium will launch on Delta’s Airbus A350 aircraft.
 These A350s will feature 32 Delta One Suites, 48 Delta Premium seats, and 226 Main Cabin seats.
 Delta will also roll out Delta One Suites and Delta Premium on their 777 fleet, starting in 2018.

-Are United, Delta or American Airlines Blankets & Amenity Kits Best?
+Are United, Delta, or American Airlines Blankets & Amenity Kits Best?

-Delta Airlines offers the better blanket; a Westin Heavenly® in-flight blanket with pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials, which is better than the basic blanket, pillow and kit offered on AA Premium Economy.
+Delta Airlines offers the better blanket; a Westin Heavenly® in-flight blanket with pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials, which is better than the basic blanket, pillow, and kit offered on AA Premium Economy.
 Find out which airlines I think offer the best Business Class amenity kits in the skies.

-Noise cancelling headphones in Premium Economy are of lower quality than those in Business Class on both airlines.
+Noise-canceling headphones in Premium Economy are of lower quality than those in Business Class on both airlines.

-United Vs Delta Vs American Airlines: Which Is The Best Premium Economy service?
+United vs. Delta vs. American Airlines: Which Is The Best Premium Economy service?

-So to answer my original question; Delta and American are both excellent with a full Premium offering.
-United’s Premium seats are in the same cabin as Economy with not many benefits over economy except increased leg room, so United comes in a poor third.
+So to answer my original question, Delta and American are both excellent with a full Premium offering.
+United’s Premium seats are in the same cabin as Economy with not many benefits over economy except increased legroom, so United comes in a poor third.

 Possibly the biggest differentiator comes in the leg rest design.
-If you like a leg rest, fly Delta, where the premium economy seats ALL feature actual leg rests.
-If not, fly American, where the seats just have foot rests (except the bulkheads, which have leg rests).
+If you like a leg rest, fly Delta, where the premium economy seats all feature actual leg rests.
+If not, fly American, where the seats just have footrests (except the bulkheads, which have leg rests).

-To be honest there is little to choose between these two Premium Economy offerings.
-They are both very similar domestic First, with a similar seat and meal service, and although Delta does offer a better amenity kit and blankets, unless you have a preference to having or not having leg rests, the decision really comes down to price alone.
+To be honest, there is little to choose between these two Premium Economy offerings.
+They are both very similar domestic First, with a similar seat and meal service, and although Delta does offer a better amenity kit and blankets unless you have a preference to having or not having leg rests, the decision really comes down to price alone.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.